Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 It wouldn’t be enough, if the bawistah failed.
 They’d need twice as many Given-Men.
 Given-Men they didn’t have.

 They had a *few* of their best bow-hunters in the trees.
 Men who could hit a root-bird from far away, and could certainly hit a Brown One in its head.
-Yan didn’t think it would do much except anger the thing, but maybe a lucky hit to the eye, or…
+Yan didn’t think it would do much except anger the thing, but maybe a lucky hit to the eye, or...

 No. Never rely on luck.
 The bows were there to distract the beast and stop it from charging the *Bawistuh* before it was ready.
 Nothing more.